- Air/Industrial Park Properties

-About the EDC
+- About the EDC

-The CCEDC maintains 23 buildings, more than 5 miles of streets, more than 50 vehicles and pieces of maintenance equipment, 2.5 miles of railroad connecting with Canadian National rail service, and about 500 acres of land.
+Chippewa County Air/Industrial Park provides a range of opportunities for public and private sector users and contains hundreds of employees located in the park.
+The CCEDC maintains 23 buildings, more than 5 miles of streets, more than 50 vehicles and pieces of maintenance equipment, 2.5 miles of railroad connecting with the Canadian National rail service, and about 500 acres of land.

 Chippewa County Economic Development Corporation’s mission is to encourage economic growth through strengthening the county’s competitive position and facilitating investments that build capacity, create jobs, generate economic opportunity and improve quality of life.